 You get a free trial before purchase; this allows you to first scan and preview all lost files for free.

-Step 1: Launch the software, and select the Formatted Disk Recovery mode.
+Step 1.
+Launch the software, then select a disk under the “Hard Disk Drives” tab.

 By Simon Marcus , to Hard Drive Recovery